awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

 ![\[Configuration presets in the configuration page of the Create New Environment wizard\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-presets.png)

 The **High availability** presets include a load balancer, and are recommended for production environments\.
 Choose them if you want an environment that can run multiple instances for high availability and scale in response to load\.
 The **Single instance** presets are primarily recommended for development\.
-Two of the presets enable Spot Fleet requests\.
-For details about Elastic Beanstalk capacity configuration, see [Auto Scaling Group](using-features.managing.as.md)\.
+Two of the presets enable Spot Instance requests\.
+For details about Elastic Beanstalk capacity configuration, see [Auto Scaling group](using-features.managing.as.md)\.

 The last preset, **Custom configuration**, removes all recommended values except role settings and uses the API defaults\.
 Choose this option if you are deploying a source bundle with [configuration files](ebextensions.md) that set configuration options\. **Custom configuration** is also selected automatically if you modify either the **Low cost** or **High availability** configuration presets\.